C-Hear/chif-api-client/README.md

 ### Publish

-Publish a created CHIF to CDN
+Publish an encoded CHIF to CDN

 ```
 chif-api.mjs publish